/dev/posts/

 Example: Diffie-Hellman in WPA-SAE

 In WPA2-personal (WPA2-PSK), the key exchange does not use a Diffie-Hellman key agreement.
 Both the station and the AP derive a PSK from the passphrase of the Wifi network[9].
 Then, they combine this PSK with the exchanged nonces to derive the key material.
 Anyone who knows the PSK can compute the encryptions secret keys of previous handshakes (assuming he has observed the nonces) and decrypt the associated Wifi traffic.
 Therefore, WPA2-personal does not provide forward secrecy with respect to the passphrase/PSK.
-In WPA-personal, all users of the Wifi network usually[10] share the same secret password: any of those users can use the shared secret to passively decrypt the traffic of other stations (including previous communications).
+In WPA-personal, all users of the Wifi network usually[10] share the same secret passphrase/PSK: any of those users can use the shared passphrase/PSK to passively decrypt the traffic of other stations (including previous communications).

 WPA3-personal improves this by using WPA-SAE (Simultaneous Authentication of Equals).
 This combines an ephemeral-ephemeral DH key exchange with the PSK in order to provide forward secrecy with respect to the passphrase/PSK.
 A passive attacker having access to the PSK cannot decrypt the traffic.